-However, with its average sound quality, it’s probably not the best baby monitor when it comes to audio.
-The maximum volume level is 90dB, but your voice will still sound crisp and clear.
-We also noticed that the Nanit Plus has a much better sound quality than Nanit Original.
+While this may not be the very best baby monitor when it comes to audio, the maximum volume level of 90dB still ensures that your voice sounds crisp and clear.
+We also noticed that the Nanit Pro has a much better sound quality than the Nanit Original.

 Another impressive feature involves its baby monitor app.
 Even if you close it and leave the sound on, you’ll still get notifications.
 Aside from background audio, there is a white noise and nature sound feature to help you lull your baby to sleep.

-The night vision option is a must with these new-generation devices.
-And the Nanit baby monitor does the job quite nicely.
-It allows you to see your baby’s crystal clear live stream on all of your existing devices, even during the night.
+The night vision option is a must with these new-generation devices, and the Nanit baby monitor does the job quite nicely.
+It allows you to see your baby’s crystal clear live stream on all your devices, even during the night.

-And if you wish to replay the most adorable captions, time-lapse provides you with a highlight reel of all the night’s most important events.
+If you wish to replay the most adorable captions, the timelapse feature provides you with a highlight reel of all of the night’s most important events.